 • Fifth wheel hitch extenders also called gooseneck tongue adapters are not to be used with Outdoors RV fifth wheel travel trailers.
 Use of a hitch extending device may cause structural damage to the chassis pin-box assembly.
-Damage caused by the use of a hitch of a hitch extending device may cause structural damage to the chassis pin-box assembly.
 Damage caused by the use of a hitch extending device is not covered under Outdoors RV Warranty Policy.